octoenergy/octoenergy.github.io/_site/README.md

-# Organisation homepage
+# Octopus Energy tech blog

-This repo provides a simple Jekyll site for the octoenergy.github.io domain.
+This repo provides a simple Jekyll site for the http://tech.octopus.energy domain.

 ## Installation

 You'll need a modern Ruby (>2.0) and bundler (`gem install bundler`) installed.
-For OSX, it's generally easiest to use [rvm](https://rvm.io/).
+For OS-X, it's generally easiest to use [rvm](https://rvm.io/).

 We use Pygments for syntax highlighting.
 This seems to need Python 2.7 as the default Python.
 If you're using pyenv, then